Restless Leg Syndrome

 What causes restless legs syndrome in children?

-The exact cause of restless legs syndrome is not known, however it can run in families, be associated with a low iron level in the blood, or sometimes be linked with diabetes, kidney or other nerve diseases.
-Some medications may cause symptoms to present or become worse.
+The exact cause of restless legs syndrome is not known, however it can be associated with a low iron level or sometimes linked with diabetes, kidney or other neurological diseases.

 How is restless legs syndrome diagnosed and treated?